Fast growing companies fail when they run out of cash before they’ve had a chance to prove they are a sustainable business.

 Review your most recent profit & loss statement.
 Start by reviewing sales by product to see where performance is lagging.
 If sales are flat, look at which products are not performing and find out why.
 If you can’t find a good reason, then eliminate them quickly and replace with something else.

 Next, look at your cost of goods sold by component.
 Are margins where they should be?
-You can easily benchmark your company’s performance to your peers.
+You can benchmark your company’s performance to your peers.
 Know where you stack up against them.

 Finally, review your operating expenses.
 Focus first on your sales & marketing expenses – are they reasonable as a % of net sales.
 Also review your compensation & benefits expense.
 Does it seem reasonable for your business?